Frequently Asked Questions

 How long is the program?

-The Medical Laboratory Science Program curriculum at Mayo Clinic in Rochester is taught in 10.5 months.
+The Medical Laboratory Science Program curriculum is taught in 10.5 months.
 During the first six months, students complete 35 credit hours of the program's didactic and laboratory lessons in the Medical Laboratory Science Program teaching laboratory.

 From there, students advance to their clinical experiences.
 The clinical experiences include four months of laboratory rotations and are a second application of the medical laboratory science curriculum in the context of the work setting.Back to top